congson99/flutter_bricks/README.md

 # Usage

-**Step 1:** Create a folder named "bricks" in the root of the project like this source
+**• Step 1:** Create a folder named "bricks" in the root of the project like this source.

-### Step 2

-Copy the brick (package) you need from this source and paste it in your "bricks" folder
+**• Step 2:** Copy the brick (package) you need from this source and paste it in your "bricks" folder.

-### Step 3

-In pubspec.yaml, declare the newly added brick below "dependencies:" as follows
+**• Step 3:** In pubspec.yaml, declare the newly added brick below "dependencies:" as follows

 ```yaml
 dependencies: